 Myth 5: Refinancing is too complicated and takes a long time.

-The Truth: Thanks to digital platforms and new-age lenders, the refinancing process has become significantly simpler and faster.
+The Truth: Thanks to digital platforms and new-age lenders, the balance-transfer process has become significantly simpler and faster.
 While some paperwork is involved, most of the application can be completed online.
 Lenders have streamlined the process to make it as hassle-free as possible, often providing a decision within a few days.
-The entire process, from application to disbursement, typically takes between 5 to 10 working days, a far cry from the lengthy and cumbersome process of the past.
+The entire process, from application to disbursement, typically takes between 2 to 4 weeks under most bank takeover schemes, a far cry from the lengthy and cumbersome process of the past.

 Myth 7: You can't refinance an unsecured loan.

-The Truth: It is a misconception that refinancing requires collateral.
-You can absolutely refinance an unsecured education loan.
-Lenders will assess your current income, credit score, and overall financial profile to determine your eligibility.
+The Truth: It is a misconception that a balance transfer requires collateral.
+You can absolutely transfer an unsecured education loan.
+Lenders will assess your current income, CIBIL score, and overall financial profile to determine your eligibility.

-You can also explore options beyond traditional banks by checking our detailed guide on NBFC Education Loan: Top Lenders, Interest Rates in 2025 & How to Apply.
+You can also explore options beyond traditional banks by checking our detailed guide on NBFC Education Loan: Top Lenders, Interest Rates & How to Apply.

 Minimal Docs, Maximum Approval - Apply Now!